 Medication for OCPD

-SSRIs are a class of antidepressant medication that work to reduce the uptake of the neurotransmitter serotonin in an aim to increase the availability of this “feel good” neurotransmitter in the brain.
-This may be helpful with anxiety and depression comorbidity in those with OCPD and in helping with rigidity and over-attention to detail.11,12
+Selective serotonin reuptake inhibitors* (SSRIs) are a class of antidepressant medications that reduce the uptake of serotonin, a “feel good” neurotransmitter, with an aim to increase availability in the brain.
+This may be helpful for co-occurring anxiety disorders and depression along with characteristic OCPD rigidity and over-attention to detail.11,12

-Some studies have shown that SSRIs are the most effective medication treatment, and in conjunction with CBT, can be the most effective treatment protocol.
-However, it is important to remember that research on OCPD is limited and the findings in favor of certain treatments are typically based on uncontrolled studies, literature reviews, and case studies where causality cannot be completely confirmed.2,11 Commonly prescribed SSRIs for OCPD include: fluoxetine (Prozac), and paroxetine (Paxil).11
+Some studies have shown that the use of SSRIs in conjunction with CBT can be the most effective OCPD treatment protocol.
+However, the findings in favor of certain treatments are typically based on uncontrolled studies, literature reviews, and case studies where causality cannot be completely confirmed.2,11 Commonly prescribed SSRIs for OCPD include fluoxetine (Prozac)* and paroxetine (Paxil)*.11

 Benzodiazepines

-Benzodiazepines are a class of drugs that are usually used to treat anxiety disorders but can also be used to treat other conditions such as insomnia and seizures.
-Benzodiazepines work to reduce activity in the nervous system by impacting neurotransmitters in the brain.
-While the full mechanism of the drug is not fully understood, one neurotransmitter that it enhances is GABA which works to suppress nervous system activity.13
+Benzodiazepines** are a class of drugs that are usually used to treat anxiety disorders but can also help improve conditions such as insomnia and seizures.
+Benzodiazepines reduce activity in the nervous system by impacting neurotransmitters in the brain.
+While the full mechanism of the drug is not fully understood, these medications enhance GABA neurotransmitters, aiding in suppressing nervous system activity.13

-In recent years, benzodiazepines have fallen out of favor with providers due to its addictive properties and withdrawal symptoms.
-However, they are effective in reducing symptoms of anxiety in 70-80% of individuals.13 For people with OCPD that also experience anxiety, this medication is effective in alleviating symptoms and may also reduce desire to over-control situations and agitation by increasing relaxation.11,13
+In recent years, benzodiazepines have fallen out of favor with providers due to their addictive properties and withdrawal symptoms.
+However, they are effective in reducing symptoms of anxiety in 70-80% of individuals.13 For people with OCPD who experience anxiety, this medication can reduce symptoms, their desire to over-control situations, and agitation.11,13

 Anticonvulsants